aksommerville/ra3/README.md

 - - [ ] akz26: Review inputs.
 I think I'm missing some of the console switches.
 - - [ ] akz26: Can we emulate paddles with the Atari Modern Joystick's twist feature? (i mean, that is what it's designed for...)
 - [ ] Prepare collection
+- - [ ] Bring in TTAQ, and look for other of my games.
+- - [ ] Review all native games.
+I know we have Bonnie's Bakery here, and pretty sure that won't fly on ARM.
 - - [ ] Review ROMs.
 Eliminate duplicates, faulty, and obscene.
 Populate metadata for everything we keep.
 - - - Games initially with rating==0 (in pages): gameboy=81 snes=27 nes=20 atari2600=44 atari5200=8 atari7800=6 c64=186 genesis=114 n64=11 scv=3
 - - - That's about 6000 games.
 But we're probably not going to support 5200, c64, n64, or genesis, and scv remains highly questionable.